Woman trafficked girls she was entrusted to help, police say

 The victims said they met the woman when she was a worker at a treatment facility for adolescent girls, but instead of protecting them, police say she forced them into prostitution.

-Samaria Williams and Kendra Bay of Milwaukee are accused of child sex trafficking.
+Samaria Williams and Kendra Bey of Milwaukee are accused of child sex trafficking.

-Police say Bay met at least two teens at the Milwaukee Academy while working at the facility.
+Police say Bey met at least two teens at the Milwaukee Academy while working at the facility.

 Milwaukee Academy is supposed to be a safe haven and treatment facility for adolescent girls, some who have already been victims of child sex trafficking.